Konzo: Cause

-The character of the neurological injury is not clear.
-The disease onset is associated with high intake of cyanide from a diet of mostly bitter cassava, which is low in protein, particularly sulfur amino acids.
-These are essential for the detoxification in the body of cyanide to thiocyanate, which is removed in the urine.
+While the exact mechanisms are unclear, disease onset is associated with high intake of cyanide from a diet of mostly bitter cassava, which is also low in antioxidants such as sulfur amino acids.
+These are essential for the detoxification process in the body of cyanide to thiocyanate, which is removed in the urine.
 A number of studies implicate the combination of high cyanide intake from bitter cassava and low intake of sulfur amino acids as the cause.
-It has now been shown that the month by month incidence of konzo is significantly correlated with the percentage of children with high urinary thiocyanate content, which is a measure of their cyanide intake.
-The importance of an adequate supply of protein sulfur amino acids is shown from three unrelated konzo epidemics in Mozambique, Tanzania, and the Democratic Republic of the Congo.
-It was found that people of the same ethnic group, living only 5km away from those with konzo, had near zero konzo prevalence.
-Some suspect this is due to diet; in the cases of Mozambique and Tanzania, healthier populations lived near bodies of water, providing fish, and in the DRC, they were adjacent to the forest and had access to animal protein.
+The month-by-month incidence of konzo in children has been shown to be significantly correlated with high urinary thiocyanate content, which is a measure of their cyanide intake.
+The importance of an adequate supply of protein sulfur amino acids is shown from three unrelated konzo epidemics in Mozambique, Tanzania, and the DRC.
+People of the same ethnic group, living only 5 km away from those with konzo, were found to have near zero konzo prevalence.
+Some suspect this is due to diet; in Mozambique and Tanzania, healthier populations lived near rivers and lakes, providing fish; in the DRC, they were adjacent to the forest and had access to bushmeat.